 - You can change the bobbin in both the flatbed and free arm positions

 - On wheels and easy to move around

 - I liked that it came in white!

 - Shipping Times – I waited nearly 8 weeks for mine I think!
 A long time to wait!

 Alternatives Sewing Table Options

 I am not a Horn Affiliate and I bought my table from a UK Dealer (link below).

-I have found some horn cabinet alternative tables on Amazon (especially in the US) which I have also linked to below.
+I have found some horn cabinet alternative tables, especially in the US which I have also linked below.

-I am an Amazon Affiliate and will get a small commission for referring you if you purchase from there (at no extra cost to you).
+I am an affiliate for some of the places I have linked to and will get a small commission for referring you if you purchase from there (at no extra cost to you).
 But being an affiliate doesn’t mean I recommend those products more than any others.

 The only one I have direct experience of is this Horn Sewing Cabinet in the video.
 All the others are ones I came across in my own online research when I was trying to figure out the best sewing table to buy for me.